fmh093/nfk/readme.md

 It contains many types of vulnerabilities and weaknesses, and is aimed at the principles of the [OWASP Top 10 (2021)](https://owasp.org/www-project-top-ten/).

+**Mac users**
+Checkout branch *mac*

+You will be prompted for your keychain password in order to install the certificate.

+You might also need to run the following command: dotnet dev-certs https --trust

 🚨 **Please make sure your firewall is enabled.** or **Turn off your internet connection.**

 ---